argodevops/slurm-protoype/README.md

 * A job response service (spring boot app) to handle the response

 ### How do I get set up? ###

-For the Slurm build and install guide see the notes at https://deepskyblue.atlassian.net/wiki/spaces/RDEC/pages/1113554945/Set+up+Slurm

 The mockHpc and response app will build into a docker image.